Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   At the time of Max becoming a cybervator spike becomes his teams first and only fan.
 Even though spike looks up to Max, he does notice and therefore acknowledges spike III.
 Xenos notices this and warns max that it is responsibility lead.

-- Max tells Airiona/Xenos/Spike/Tomaina about his dream after they maybe see him having his nightmare.
+- Max tells Tomaina about his dream after they maybe see him having his nightmare.

   It's different every time but this time I was the Cyber.Beast

-  :And you think think you killed your Father
+  Tomasina(has a look of supicision):And you think think you killed your Father

   Max(waves both his hands): No of course not.
 It's just that if it wasn't for me